Britain, France and Germany threaten to reimpose sanctions on Iran as nuclear program deadline nears

 U.S. intelligence agencies and the IAEA had assessed Iran last had an organized nuclear weapons program in 2003, though Tehran had been enriching uranium up to 60% — a short, technical step away from weapons-grade levels of 90%.

-Chehayeb reported from Beirut.
-Geir Moulson in Berlin contributed to this report.
+Kareem Chehayeb reported from Beirut.
+Geir Moulson contributed to this report from Berlin.